-Department of Developmental Services Direct Support Certificate in Human Services
+Department of Developmental Services Direct Support Certificate in Human Services College-approved Certificate

 The Direct Support Certificate is a program initiated by the Department of Developmental Services (DDS) in partnership with the Massachusetts Community Colleges Executive Office.
 It is an educational program especially designed to enhance the knowledge and skills of direct support workers in DDS settings.